4 min read

 - Security / cyber-attack protection

 A quick AlphaSense search for “AI” and “finance” shows more than 3500 documents and a consistent upward trend over the past 12 months, with banks and capital markets ranking in the top five industries represented.

-Document trend results from search for “AI” and “finance” in AlphaSense (search link)
+Document trend results from a search for “AI” and “finance” in AlphaSense (search link.

 Cash is no longer king

-We recently covered how blockchain, cryptocurrency and NFTs are impacting the finance industry but traditional methods of payment are also undergoing a fundamental shift toward contactless and digital that could have implications for the future of physical currency.
+We recently covered how blockchain, cryptocurrency, and NFTs are impacting the finance industry.
+Still, traditional payment methods are also undergoing a fundamental shift toward contactless and digital that could have implications for the future of physical currency.

-While e-commerce has been thriving for more than a decade, contactless payment options were not as widely adopted prior to the pandemic.
+While e-commerce has been thriving for over a decade, contactless payment options were not widely adopted before the pandemic.
 Card payments were as quick and convenient as tap-and-pay methods like Apple Pay or Google Pay, and consumers had no real need to change their behavior.

 That all changed with the arrival of COVID-19 and the need for contactless payment methods to help slow the spread of the virus.
 Around the world, consumer habits are changing.

 - In a 2021 Oracle survey conducted of more than 2000 US consumers, 46% indicated they began using digital payments during the pandemic period.